-- 1. Election of all 9 director nominees to the Company's Board of Directors for the coming year; - Ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for 2021: - 3.
-Approval of the Second Amendment to the Fourth Amended and Restated Revlon, Inc. Stock Plan; and - 4.
-Transaction of other business properly brought before the 2021 Annual Meeting or any adjournment.
+- 1. Election of all 9 director nominees to the Company's Board of Directors for the coming year; - Ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for 2022; - 3.
+Approval of the Fifth Amended and Restated Revlon, Inc. Stock Plan; and - 4.
+Transaction of other business properly brought before the 2022 Annual Meeting or any adjournment.